apache/flink-cdc/docs/content/docs/faq/faq.md

     env.execute();
 ```

-### Q4: Does mongodb CDC support subscribing to multiple collections?
+### Q4: Does MongoDB CDC support subscribing multiple collections?

-Only the collection of the whole database can be subscribed, but some collection filtering functions are not supported.
-For example, if the database is configured as' mgdb 'and the collection is an empty string, all collections under the' mgdb 'database will be subscribed.
+All collections in database can be subscribed.
+For example, if database is configured as ' mgdb' and collection is configured as an empty string, all collections under 'mgdb' database will be subscribed.

+It also supports subscribing collections using regular expressions.
+If the name of the collections to be monitored contains special characters used in regular expressions, then the collection parameter must be configured as a fully qualified namespace ("database-name.collection-name"), otherwise the changes to the corresponding collections cannot be captured.

-### Q5: What versions of mongodb are supported by mongodb CDC?
+### Q5: Which versions of MongoDB are supported by MongoDB CDC?

-Mongodb CDC is implemented based on the changestream feature, which is a new feature launched by mongodb 3.6.
-Mongodb CDC theoretically supports versions above 3.6.
-It is recommended to run version > = 4.0.
-When executing versions lower than 3.6, an error will occur: unrecognized pipeline stage name: '$changestream'.
+MongoDB CDC is implemented based on the ChangeStream feature, which is a new feature introduced in MongoDB 3.6.
+Mongodb CDC theoretically supports versions >= 3.6.
+It is recommended to run on version >= 4.0.
+When executed on versions < 3.6, an error will occur: Unrecognized pipeline stage name: '$changeStream'.

-### Q6: What is the operation mode of mongodb supported by mongodb CDC?
+### Q6: Which operational modes of MongoDB are supported by MongoDB CDC?

-Changestream requires mongodb to run in replica set or fragment mode.
-Local tests can use stand-alone replica set rs.initiate().

-Errors occur in standalone mode : The $changestage is only supported on replica sets.
+ChangeStream requires MongoDB to run in replica set or sharded cluster mode.
+For local test, a single-node replica set can be initialized with `rs.initiate()`.
+An error will occur in standalone mode: The $changeStream stage is only supported on replica sets.

-### Q7: Mongodb CDC reports an error.
-The user name and password are incorrect, but other components can connect normally with this user name and password.
+### Q7: MongoDB CDC reports an error.
+The username and password are incorrect, but other components can connect normally with this username and password.
 What is the reason?

-If the user is creating a DB that needs to be connected, add 'connection' to the with parameter Options' ='authsource = DB where the user is located '.
+If the user is not created in the default admin database, you need to add parameter 'connection.options' = 'authSource={{ database where the user is created }}'.

-### Q8: Does mongodb CDC support debezium related parameters?
+### Q8: Does MongoDB CDC support debezium related parameters?

-The mongodb CDC connector is not supported because it is independently developed in the Flink CDC project and does not rely on the debezium project.
+It is not supported, because MongoDB CDC connector is developed independently in the Flink CDC project and does not rely on the debezium project.

-### Q9: In the mongodb CDC full reading phase, can I continue reading from the checkpoint after the job fails?

-In the full reading phase, mongodb CDC does not do checkpoint until the full reading phase is completed.
-If it fails in the full reading phase, mongodb CDC will read the stock data again.

 ## Oracle CDC FAQ